IntermediateAnalytics

 Can I customize source/medium values in GA4?

-Yes, with UTM parameters you can create custom tracking scenarios suitable to your needs.
+Yes, with UTM parameters you can create custom tracking scenarios suitable to your needs, allowing for detailed analysis of specific campaigns.

 What’s the difference between source and medium?